Loving Your Home From Afar

-The four elements needed for mold growth are: mold spores, organic matter, appropriate temperature and moisture.
+The four elements needed for mold growth are mold spores, organic matter, appropriate temperature, and moisture.
 Remove just one of those factors and mold cannot grow.

-The solution is simple, if we prevent mold spores from entering our homes in the first place, our mold problems would be solved.
+To prevent mold in your vacation home the solution is simple, if we prevent mold spores from entering our homes in the first place, our mold problems would be solved.
 Unfortunately, spores are tiny and lightweight and can float in the air indefinitely – imagine how far they could go with the push of a gentle breeze.
 They invade through doorways, open windows, ventilation systems, and even cling to your body as you enter your home.
 Mold spores are everywhere.